llyubenova/DirectoryTreeSearch/README.md

 # Directory Tree Search
-Multithreaded search in directory tree using producer-consumer pattern.
+Multithreaded search in directory tree using the producer-consumer pattern.